Themefic-Team/beaf-before-and-after-gallery/readme.txt

 = How to create a before and after slider in WooCommerce? =

 We have a separate plugin for that available <a href="https://wordpress.org/plugins/before-after-for-woocommerce">here</a>.
+With this plugin, you can create a Before After WooCommerce Slider easily.

 = Is free version supported? =